michaelthorne/front-end-code-guide/README.md

 ## Overview

 The purpose of this guide is to help us write consistent, maintainable and scalable code.
-It is a living document and should be reviewed regularly and kept up-to-date with changes in standards, technology and best practice.
+It is a living document which should reviewed on an ongoing basis.
+Due to the regular changes in technology and standards, it will need updating over time.

 Please [open an issue on GitHub](https://github.com/michaelthorne/codeguide/issues/new) if you’d like to contribute.